Colonia (film): Production

 On 29 September 2014, it was announced that Emma Watson and Daniel Brühl would star as a couple in the upcoming film which is based on a real historical background, directed by Florian Gallenberger who co-wrote the script with Torsten Wenzel.
 Benjamin Herrmann would be producing the film through Majestic Filmproduktion, and Nicolas Steil would co-produce through Iris Productions.
 Kolja Brandt would be director of photography, and Hansjörg Weißbrich would be the film editor.
 On 27 October, Michael Nyqvist joined the film to star as Paul Schäfer.

-Principal photography began on 2 October 2014 in Luxembourg, where it was shot in Haut Martelange near to Rambrouch on the Luxembourg-Belgium border.
+Principal photography began on 2 October 2014 in Luxembourg, where it was shot in Haut-Martelange near Rambrouch on the Luxembourg-Belgium border.
 Filming in Luxembourg lasted through the end of October, and then the production moved to Germany for further shooting in Munich and Berlin.
 It was also shot in Buenos Aires until early 2015.

 Release

 Colonia premiered at the 2015 Toronto International Film Festival on 13 September 2015.
 Shortly after, Screen Media Films acquired U.S distribution rights to the film.
 The film also screened at the Berlin International Film Festival on 12 February 2016.
 The film was released in Germany on 18 February 2016 by Majestic Filmverleih, in the United Kingdom on 1 July 2016 by Signature Entertainment. and in France on 20 July 2016 by Rezo Films.
 The film was released to a limited run in the United States and Canada on 15 April 2016.